warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 ### Milestone #2:
 [M2 project page](https://github.com/warrior-ride-buddies/warrior-ride-buddies/projects/2)

 For this milestone, our teammates dedicated around a week and half.
 In this time we:
-* Allowed users to create accounts that are usable in the application
+* Allowed users to create and edit accounts that are usable in the application
   * Location and time per day can be specified per person
   * Car information can be recorded
-* Users can filter pins on the main page to find riders or drivers suitable for their schedule
+* Allowed users to filter pins on the main page to find riders or drivers suitable for their schedule
+* Gave users the ability to message other users through the application

-### Milestone #2:
+### Milestone #3:
 [M2 project page](https://github.com/warrior-ride-buddies/warrior-ride-buddies/projects/3)

 ## Contact Us